 In addition to the homework exercises there will be a course project on a topic from PDEs.
-The project will have a written component (a short paper) which you will hand in to me.
-There will also be a brief (approximately 10 minutes) public presentation of your work to other interested students during Math Awareness Week (during April 2016).
+The project will have a written component (a short paper or printed slide presentation) which you will hand in to me.
+There will also be a brief (approximately 10 minutes) public presentation of your work to other interested students.
 You will be graded on both your written work and public presentation.